esenssys/ESCP-BMS1/ESEK-5C-I2C/README.md

 > To install the Pressure Sensor Evaluation Software:

-- Extract the contents of the PSES.zip file and navigate to the “Volume” folder.

 - Run setup.exe (as administrator if possible) and follow the installation wizard.